 HS2 Plan B is a full-scheme alternative to HS2.
-Its construction would start North-first.
+Its first aim is to help lessen the tilt of the UK economy towards London and its construction would start North-first.

 Stage One of Plan B would be a forty mile fast link between Manchester and Leeds, halving the rail time between the two cities and opening up a: